bilke/Craft-Docs/source/plugins/db/querybuilder.rst

 The Query Builder
 =================

-Currently Blocks only support MySQL, but there’s a good chance that we’ll add support for other database engines in the future, such as SQL Server and PostgreSQL.
-With that in mind, it’s important that we run all SQL queries through Blocks’ query builder.
+Currently Craft only support MySQL, but there’s a good chance that we’ll add support for other database engines in the future, such as SQL Server and PostgreSQL.
+With that in mind, it’s important that we run all SQL queries through Craft’s query builder.

-You can create a new query via ``blx()->db->createCommand()``, which returns a new DbCommand instance.
+You can create a new query via ``craft()->db->createCommand()``, which returns a new DbCommand instance.
 DbCommand is based on Yii’s `CDbCommand <http://www.yiiframework.com/doc/api/1.1/CDbCommand>`_ class (See Yii’s `Query Builder <http://www.yiiframework.com/doc/guide/1.1/en/database.query-builder>`_  docs), with a few enhancements.

 DbCommand Enhancements
 ----------------------